fikayoAy/tensorpack_f/README.md

 TensorPack is a software product with a command-line interface (CLI) that helps convert and analyze data between different formats.
 It focuses on converting tensors (multi-dimensional arrays) to matrices (2D arrays) and vice versa, and it also helps discover and understand connections between different datasets.

+TensorPack builds upon the foundation of [MatrixTransformer](https://github.com/fikayoAy/MatrixTransformer), providing a higher-level interface and additional features for data analysis and transformation.
+While MatrixTransformer offers core matrix manipulation capabilities, TensorPack extends these with comprehensive CLI tools, semantic analysis, relationship discovery, and visualization features for complex data workflows.

 ## Table of Contents

 - [Pain Point Analysis](#pain-point-analysis)